OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Balances.md

 }
 ```

-### Specific Account with High Cost Credit Included and Account in Credit
+### Specific Account with Creditline Included in Balance and Account in Credit

 #### Get Account Balances Request

-An account has a balance of 300 GBP with an arranged overdraft of 500 GBP none of which has been used.
+An account has a balance of 300 GBP with an temporary creditline of 500 GBP none of which has been used.

 ```
 GET /accounts/22289/balances HTTP/1.1